Pa3u3u/wild-breeze/README.md

 First of all, copy the [example configuration file](example.yml) to a desired location (e.g. `~/.config/i3/breeze.yml`) and modify it as you want.
-You may want to add some modules, please see the list of [available modules](doc/MODULES.md) modules, how to configure them or a tutorial on [how to write your own modules](doc/CUSTOM_MODULES.md).
+You may want to add some modules, please see the list of available modules in the wiki page.

 ### Test run